Brahmagiri (Maharashtra)

 Brahmagiri is a hill in the Western Ghats of Maharashtra.
 It is situated in Nashik District in the Indian state of Maharashtra.
-Trimbakeshwar Shiva Temple is located near this place.
-The origin of the sacred Godavari river is near Trimbak.
+Trimbakeshwar Lord Shiva Temple is located near this place.
+The origin of the Godavari River, which Hindus consider sacred, is near Trimbak.
 It flows for 1465 km, first eastwards across the Deccan Plateau then turns southeast, entering the West Godavari district and East Godavari district of Andhra Pradesh, until it splits into two watercourses that widen into a large river delta and flow into the Bay of Bengal.